 Risk factors for sudden cardiac arrest

-“A typical patient of sudden cardiac arrest is likely to be male, more than 35 years old and has a family history of early heart attack,” says Adj Assoc Prof Ching.
+“A typical patient of sudden cardiac arrest is likely to be male, more than 35 years old and has a family history of early heart attack,” says Clin Assoc Prof Ching.

 learn how arrhythmia (irregular heartbeat) can cause sudden cardiac arrest.